tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 requirements, such as Federal Information Processing Standard (FIPS) {{SP-800-56C}} or Payment Card Industry (PCI) compliance.

-Hybrid key exchange provides a practical and flexible solution, offering protection against "Harvest Now, Decrypt Later" attacks while maintaining the ability to respond to potential catastrophic vulnerabilities in any single algorithm.
-This approach enables a gradual transition to PQC without the need to completely abandon traditional cryptosystems.
+Hybrid key exchange provides a practical and flexible solution, offering protection against "Harvest Now, Decrypt Later" attacks while ensuring resilience to potential catastrophic vulnerabilities in any single algorithm.
+This approach allows for a gradual transition to PQC without the need to completely abandon traditional cryptosystems.

 ## MITM Attacks with CRQC